 Living on little money, they trade jewellery for food and shelter, sleep on beaches and mix in dangerous circles, dodging bandits and narrowly escaping death.
 Relying on their wits and the kindness of strangers, they find their way to Playa del Carmen, an idyllic Caribbean village in the Yucatán Peninsula.

-Desperate to stay in Playa del Carmen with Gabriel no matter what, Leigh finds herself venturing into increasingly dark places that put her safety at risk and test her sense of morality.
-Finally, after a shocking betrayal, she must face the truth about the man she has devoted her life to – and about herself.
+Desperate to stay in Playa del Carmen with Gabriel, Leigh finds herself venturing into increasingly dark places that put her safety at risk and test her morality.
+Finally, after a heartbreaking betrayal, she must face the truth about the man she has devoted her life to – and about herself.

 It’s a heartfelt tale about finding your true life’s purpose, facing your shadow and the primal quest for belonging.

 And ultimately, it’s a story about and saving yourself, because you finally realise you are worth saving.